For this project, you are being asked to analyze the market for automatic washing machines in the United States, the United Kingdom, and Germany.

 Note that to find as much information as possible for this project, you will likely need to run searches on the free web (i.e., use Google or Bing, etc.) to supplement what you find in Library databases.
 Be sure to carefully evaluate what you find.

-This guide focuses on providing tips for using the UMGC Library's databases to find information for project 1, although links to MBA faculty-recommended non-UMGC Library resources are provided as well.
+This guide focuses on providing tips for using the UMGC Library's databases to find information for project 1, although links to MBA faculty-recommended non-UMGC Library resources are provided as well, along with tips for finding information on the free web.

 To find documents that discuss the market for washing machines in the three regions of interest (the United States, the United Kingdom, and Germany), you can run searches in OneSearch and ABI/INFORM Collection along the lines of: